Otter Tail (NASDAQ:OTTR) Updates FY 2021 Earnings Guidance

-Otter Tail (NASDAQ:OTTR) last posted its quarterly earnings data on Sunday, October 31st.
-The utilities provider reported $1.26 earnings per share for the quarter, topping analysts’ consensus estimates of $1.13 by $0.13.
-The business had revenue of $316.29 million for the quarter, compared to analyst estimates of $317.63 million.
-Otter Tail had a return on equity of 14.41% and a net margin of 12.57%.
-The company’s revenue was up 34.2% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.87 earnings per share.
-Research analysts expect that Otter Tail will post 3.55 earnings per share for the current year.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 10th.
+Shareholders of record on Monday, November 15th will be issued a dividend of $0.39 per share.
+The ex-dividend date of this dividend is Friday, November 12th.
+This represents a $1.56 annualized dividend and a yield of 2.37%.
+Otter Tail’s payout ratio is 66.67%.

 An institutional investor recently raised its position in Otter Tail stock.
-Morgan Stanley increased its holdings in shares of Otter Tail Co.
-(NASDAQ:OTTR) by 9.1% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 188,274 shares of the utilities provider’s stock after acquiring an additional 15,774 shares during the period.
+Morgan Stanley boosted its holdings in shares of Otter Tail Co.
+(NASDAQ:OTTR) by 9.1% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 188,274 shares of the utilities provider’s stock after buying an additional 15,774 shares during the period.
 Morgan Stanley owned approximately 0.45% of Otter Tail worth $9,190,000 as of its most recent SEC filing.
-Institutional investors own 46.15% of the company’s stock.
+46.30% of the stock is owned by institutional investors and hedge funds.

 Otter Tail Company Profile